The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Methods

 \subsection{Equations of State}

 We employ ten finite-temperature nuclear equations of state (EOS): SFHo, SFHx~\cite{Steiner_13}, DD2~\cite{Typel_10}, and seven variations of the SRO EOS family~\cite{Schneider_17,Schneider_19}.
 The SRO EOS~\cite{Schneider_19} is a liquid-drop model with Skyrme-type interactions.
 The EOS model is characterised by the nuclear saturation density ($n_{\rm sat}$), the energy per baryon at saturation ($\epsilon_{\rm sat}$), the isoscalar incompressibility modulus ($K_{\rm sat}$), the symmetry energy ($\epsilon_{\rm sym}$) and its slope ($L_{\rm sym}$), the isovector incompressibility modulus ($K_{\rm sym}$), the effective nucleon mass at saturation density in symmetric nuclear matter ($m^*$), the neutron-proton effective-mass splitting at saturation density in pure neutron matter ($\Delta m^*$), and the pressures of symmetric and pure neutron matter at four times saturation density ($P^{(4)}_{\rm SNM}$ and $P^{(4)}_{\rm PNM}$).
 A key feature of the SRO EOS is that it is distributed with an open-source code, allowing the user to produce custom EOS tables by varying the input parameters of the model.
 The baseline EOS adopts $n_{\rm sat}=0.155\,\mathrm{fm^{-3}}$, $\epsilon_{\rm sat}=-15.8\,\mathrm{MeV}$, $K_{\rm sat}=230\,\mathrm{MeV}$, $\epsilon_{\rm sym}=32\,\mathrm{MeV}$, $L_{\rm sym}=45\,\mathrm{MeV}$, $K_{\rm sym}=-100\,\mathrm{MeV}$, $m^*/m_n=0.75$, $\Delta m^*/m_n=0.10$, $P^{(4)}_{\rm SNM}=125\,\mathrm{MeV\,fm^{-3}}$, and $P^{(4)}_{\rm PNM}=200\,\mathrm{MeV\,fm^{-3}}$.
 We use seven different SRO EOS, varying one parameter at a time while keeping all others at their default values.
 In two of the SRO EOS variations we modify the effective nucleon mass at nuclear saturation density, with $m^*/m_n = 0.55$ and $0.95$, where $m_n$ is the free-neutron mass.
 The remaining five SRO EOS use symmetry–energy slope values of $L = 30,\, 38,\, 45,\,52,\, $ and $60\,\mathrm{MeV}$.
 This choice was motivated by our initial simulations, which showed noticeable differences between models computed with the SFHo and SFHx EOS.
-Since one of the distinctions between SFHo and SFHx is the value of the symmetry–energy slope they adopt~\cite{Steiner_13}, we wanted to examine whether the different choices of $L$ were responsible for the differences observed in the simulations.
+Since one of the distinctions between SFHo and SFHx is the value of the symmetry–energy slope they adopt~\cite{Steiner_13}, we wanted to examine whether the different choices of $L$ were responsible for the differences observed in the simulations. {We selected our EOS to span a broad range of input physics, so that we can probe how the GW emission and the power gap respond to variations in the underlying microphysics.
+However, the EOS were chosen to be more or less consistent with current astrophysical and nuclear-experimental constraints \citep{Oertel_17,Tews_17}.}